versatiles-org/node-release-tool/README.md

 $ vrt doc-toc
 Usage: vrt doc-toc [options] <readme> [heading]

-updates the TOC in a Markdown file
+Generate a Table of Contents (TOC) in a Markdown file.

 Arguments:
-  readme      Markdown file, like a readme.md heading     Heading in the Markdown file (default: "# Table of Content")
+  readme      Path to the Markdown file (e.g., README.md). heading     Heading in the Markdown file where TOC should be inserted.
+Default
+              is "# Table of Content". (default: "# Table of Content")

 Options:
   -h, --help  display help for command